-The ICOS National Network of Denmark (ICOS-DK) is a consortium of four universities: the University of Aarhus (AU), the University of Copenhagen (KU), Roskilde University (RUC), and the Technical University of Denmark (DTU).
-The stations are run by the three universities (AU, DTU and KU), and the user and stakeholder interaction is taken care of by RUC.
-DTU acts as the national Focal Point, representing and coordinating the Danish network of ICOS partners.
+The ICOS National Network of Denmark (ICOS-DK) is a consortium of four universities: the University of Aarhus (AU), the University of Copenhagen (KU) and the Technical University of Denmark (DTU).
+KU acts as the national Focal Point, representing and coordinating the Danish network of ICOS partners.

 ICOS Denmark contributes to two ICOS observation domains: Atmosphere and Ecosystem.
-The ICOS Denmark network consists of ten stations (Figures 14a, b; Table 14), of which one is an Atmosphere station and nine are Ecosystem stations.
+The ICOS Denmark network consists of seven stations (Figures 16a, b; Table 13), of which one is an Atmosphere station and six are Ecosystem stations.
 The network includes stations officially labelled by ICOS according to the three classes: Class 1, Class 2 and Associated.
 Four of the stations are in typical ecosystems in Greenland, and one is an Atmosphere station in Greenland at a location that frequently encounters air masses from Europe and Siberia.

-The stations on the Danish mainland cover typical ecosystems such as farmland, forests (including short rotation coppice) and wetland.
+The stations on the Danish mainland cover typical beech forest and energy crop ecosystems.
 Each station performs a set of measurements according to common specifications and under the control of the Thematic Centre concerned.
 This ensures the standardisation of measurements, their interoperability and the relevance of the ICOS network as a whole.